-The company has a Special Category for grants each year.
-This category is selected by the directors each year, usually under one of the main headings of education, health and welfare, and provides a focus for grant-giving in that year.
+The company also has a special category for grants each year.
+This category is selected by the directors, usually under one of the main headings of education, health and welfare, and provides a focus for grant-giving in that year.
+In 2022-2023 the special category was the environment.